 School excels at less-to-landfill challenge

 Nude food is cool, worms are heroes and Wally the Wipe Out Waste Wizard makes students laugh — and think.
-These are only a few of the elements of a waste reduction program that has educated, inspired and changed the behavior of Moana Primary School’s whole community.
+These are only a few of the elements of a waste reduction program that has educated, inspired and changed the behaviour of Moana Primary School’s whole community.

 Wanting to minimise waste, the school put its hand up for an audit by the City of Onkaparinga’s Waste and Recycling Education team.
 That was term one last year and a comparison audit followed in term four, with results exceeding expectations.